 Normal Setting: Allows you to use the water system when dry camping.
 The water pump circulates water from the fresh water tank to all the fixtures.
-If needed, sanitize the water system prior to travel.

 - If equipped with a tank (storage) water heater, set the bypass valves to the NORMAL position (supply line valves ON, middle mixer valve OFF).
 The tankless water heater has no bypass valves. - 2.
-Place the utility center valves in the "NORMAL" position (Fig A).

-- 3. Turn the water pump ON (make sure you have sufficient 12-volt power). - 4.
+Place the utility center valves in the NORMAL position (Fig A). - 3.
+Turn the water pump ON (make sure you have sufficient 12-volt power). - 4.
 Water will be pumped from the fresh water tank to all faucets. - 5.
 The tank (storage) water heater will fill first, followed by the supply lines and faucets. - 6.
-Enter the motorhome and open the cold water supply faucets to bleed air from the water lines.
+Enter the motor home and open the cold water supply faucets to bleed air from the water lines.
 When the water lines are nearly full, you may experience some "air pockets".
 Allow these to escape before closing the cold water supply faucets. - 7.
-Turn the appropriate (12-volt GAS or 120-volt ELECTRIC) storage water heater power switch ON.
-For a tankless water heater (if so equipped) turn the water heater power switch ON (switch is located outside the RV at the water heater panel)..
+Turn the appropriate (12-volt Gas or 120-volt Electric) storage water heater power switch ON.
+If equipped with a tankless water heater, turn the water heater power switch ON (switch is located outside the RV at the water heater panel).
 Water will be heated on demand.